top of page

-The Coupe GNC Cup: Unveiled as Perpetual Award for the Gridiron Nations Championship, the Mullin-Fraser Trophy
+The Coupe GNC Cup: Unveiled as Perpetual Award for the Gridiron Nations Championship, the Mullin-SFU Alumni Trophy

 Historic 1888 English cup repurposed to honour the World GNC Champion, linking the sport’s 19th-century roots to its global present